 What is Sports Medicine?

-If your child sustains an injury during exercise, sports participation, or any type of physical activity, you may be advised to see a sports medicine doctor for treatment.
+If your child sustains an injury during exercise, sports participation, or any type of physical activity, you may be advised to see a sports medicine healthcare provider for treatment.

 About sports medicine specialists

-Sports medicine doctors have special training to restore function to injured patients so they can get moving again as soon as possible.
+Sports medicine healthcare providers have special training to restore function to injured patients so they can get moving again as soon as possible.
 They are also knowledgeable about preventing illness and injury in active people.
-Although sports medicine doctors do work with professional athletes, they also treat children and teens involved in sports and adults who exercise for personal fitness, as well as people who have physically demanding jobs, like construction workers.
+Although sports medicine healthcare providers do work with professional athletes, they also treat children and teens involved in sports and adults who exercise for personal fitness.
+In addition, they treat people who have physically demanding jobs, like construction workers.

-Some sports injuries may require the attention of a specialist.
+Some sports injuries may need the attention of a specialist.

 Sports medicine is not a medical specialty in itself.
-Most sports medicine doctors are certified in internal medicine, emergency medicine, family medicine, or another specialty and then receive additional training.
+Most sports medicine healthcare providers are certified in internal medicine, emergency medicine, family medicine, or another specialty and then receive additional training.
 Others specialize in treating injuries in children and teens, whose growing bodies can be quite different from those of adults.
-They are generally board-certified in pediatrics, or family medicine, with additional training in sports medicine.
-Some, but not all, sports medicine doctors have surgical training, too, usually as orthopedic surgeons.
+They are generally board-certified in pediatrics or family medicine with additional training in sports medicine.
+Some, but not all, sports medicine healthcare providers have surgical training, too, usually as orthopedic surgeons.

-Other professionals who are not doctors may work in conjunction with a sports medicine doctor to provide care:
+Other professionals who are not healthcare providers may work in conjunction with a sports medicine healthcare provider to provide care: